nimberledge/Lib56/README.md

 - If not possible, players have the option of
 	1. Playing a card of any other suite
 	2. If the trump card is hidden, requesting the trump card
-	3. If the trump is revealed, either 1, or more specifically playing a card of the trump suite, aka a "cut"
+	3. If the trump is revealed, either i, or more specifically playing a card of the trump suite, aka a "cut"
 - In each round, the highest card played wins.
 The player who played the card wins the round for their respective team.
 The winning player also starts the subsequent round.
 - A card of the trump suite is higher than any card of any other suite
 - Until the trump is revealed, trump suite cards hold no value